 What brining does, is add moisture to the meat and, along with the salt, the water is absorbed into the flesh.

-For this flavoring, we used my traditional Italian-style seasonings: garlic, basil, thyme, oregano, and fennel.
+For this flavoring, we used my traditional Italian-style seasonings: garlic, basil, thyme, oregano, fennel, along with Kosher salt, and sugar.

-These ingredients get put into a small saucepan along with water, salt, and sugar, and get boiled and made into an herbal tea of sorts.
+These ingredients get put into a small saucepan along with water, and get boiled and made into an herbal tea of sorts.

 All the great flavors in the seasonings are infused into the water and as the chicken soaks, all this goodness gets absorbed.
 It becomes a pot of flavor goodness.